 Continuity mistake: After being marooned inside Regula I, McCoy is tending to Chekov who is lying unconscious.
 He says, "He's coming around."
 You then see McCoy handing him a bandage to hold to his ear and Chekov raises his arm to hold it.
 Immediately following, there is a shot of McCoy saying "...She's finished," (referring to the Enterprise) and you can see Chekov raising his hand to his ear again.

 Factual error: Inside the nebula, the Enterprise rises from below and fires a photon torpedo at the Reliant, striking it directly on the ventral torpedo pod.
 Watch as the torpedo hits and the pod explodes.
-Large pieces of the bulkhead explode outward, then begin to fall downward towards the saucer section before they cut camera angles, despite there being no gravity in space.
+Large pieces of the bulkhead explode outward, then begin to fall downward towards the saucer section before they cut camera angles, despite there being nothing dragging them in that direction.